The Richmond Children’s Arts Festival takes place at the Richmond Cultural Centre every year on Family Day which in 2021 is on Monday, February 15th.

 Creativity Classes are extra.
 See below for details.

 Children’s Festival Classes

-Creativity classes are offered for $15 each and pre-registration is required.
-Here are a few of the classes that are available during the festival in 2020:
+Creativity classes were offered for $15 each last year and pre-registration was required.
+Below are a few of the classes that were available during the festival in 2020.

 - Animation with Ali Lupu

 - Broadway Bound: Musical Theatre with Christine Lindo

 - Clay Creations with Emily Sheppard